18 Feb Visiting Sai Yok National Park, Thailand

 Here are some of the floating hotels that you can book:

 The Float House (luxurious)

 If you just wish to stay next to the River Kwai Noi, you can check out these options in the same stretch:

 I lived at River Kwai Jungle Raft Resort.
 There is hardly any electricity in the hotel but they do have running water.
 So oil lamps light up the whole property which ends up giving it a divine exquisite feel.
 Dinner and breakfast are complimentary at the hotel and you can add lunch to it as well since there are no other places to eat in the area.

 The hotels have a lot of activities available inside like elephant feeding, Mon tribe dance at night, Thai traditional massage, raft tour etc. You can also jump into the river using their life jackets, or canoe or visit the Mon tribe village nearby.

 It definitely makes a memorable experience.
 Although I will suggest that you plan to stay here during the cooler months for a more comfortable experience.

 Sai Yok National Park Timings and Ticket Price

 Sai Yok National Park Timings

-Sai Yok National Park is an open area that you can enter and move around in your own time.
+Sai Yok National Park is an open area where you can enter and move around in your own time.